dimitrijejankov/plinycompute/aws/README.md

 Note that the above numbers correspond to an r5d.xlarge instance.
 You need to find the name of the NVMe drive.
 This is the name of the drive with the largest size.
 In my experience, the name is usually `nvme0n1` but it's sometimes `nvme1n1`.
 Either way, note this down for each instance.
 There does not appear to be a way to predict which it will be, and it can vary from instance to instance.

 17. On the manager node, run `./aws/startManager.sh diskName`, where `diskName` is either `nvme0n1` or `nvme1n1`, whichever you noted down for the manager.
+18. This script runs `fdisk`, which is an interactive command to create a new partition on a disk.
+To interact with `fdisk`, you run commands by typing a letter (or typing nothing, which will select the default command) then pressing 'Enter'.
+Here you will need to run 6 `fdisk` commands: **n, default, default, default, default, w**.
-18. Allow the manager to start up.
+19. Allow the manager to start up.
 You know that the manager has finished starting when you see it output these lines:
 ```
 Starting a new storage!
 Waiting for the server to start accepting requests.